Ruaha National Park

 Keen bird watchers visit Ruaha National Park from mid-November to March when migrant birds swell the numbers.
 Then a variety of waders appear along the riverbanks, together with flocks of white and Abdim’s storks.

-The sooty falcon arrives from the Sahara Desert and the rare Eleonora’s falcon from the Mediterranean.
-Serengeti is the crown for Wildebeest migration but here we have in Ruaha National Park we have flying birds.
+The sooty falcon arrives from the Sahara Desert, and the rare Eleonora’s falcon from the Mediterranean.
+Serengeti is the crown for the Wildebeest migration, but here, in Ruaha National Park, we have flying birds.

-The migrant birds from Europe, Asia, Australia, and Madagascar arrive during the rainy season between February and April.
+Migratory birds from Europe, Asia, Australia, and Madagascar arrive during the rainy season, from February to April.

 This distinguishes Ruaha National Park from other parks, making it stand alone as the moon in the dark sky.